Master integrals for ${\cal O}(\alpha \alpha_s)$ corrections to $H \to ZZ^*$: An epsilon-form for the master integrals

-where $P(x,y,z)$ is a degree 8 in-homogeneous polynomial with no repeated roots.
+is a degree 8 in-homogeneous polynomial with no repeated roots.
 Then we assign weight one to all the three coordinates $x$, $y$ and $z$ to realize this surface as a projective variety.
 In the next step, we introduce an additional auxiliary coordinate `$l$' to homogenize $P(x,y,z)$.
 As a result, we obtain a homogeneous polynomial $P_{8}(x,y,z,l)$ of overall degree 8 in 4 variables.
 Writing this hypersurface as

 we can identify it as a degree 8 hypersurface in 4-dimensional weighted projective space $\mathbb{WP}^{1,1,1,1,4}$, with weight 4 assigned to $r$.
-The sum of weights of this weighted projective space is 8 which is exactly equal to the degree of the polynomial $Q$, which is the definition of a Calabi-Yau threefold $CY_3$ in $\mathbb{WP}^{1,1,1,1,4}$ \footnote{We thank Matthias Wilhelm \& Matthew von Hippel for discussions regarding this.} in \citep{2020bjlm}.
-With this identification one can obtain the Hodge structure and Euler characteristic that characterizes the Calabi-Yau manifold.
-Since this square root is associated to a Calabi-Yau hypersurface, i.e. cannot be rationalized `away', we take a slightly different route compared to conventional methods to express the results of the master integrals analytically.
-We keep the square root of a degree 8 polynomial and construct an ansatz to express the canonical one-forms as dlog one-forms containing these square roots.
+The sum of the weights of this weighted projective space is 8 which is exactly equal to the degree of the polynomial $Q$, known as a Calabi-Yau threefold $CY_3$ in $\mathbb{WP}^{1,1,1,1,4}$~\citep{2020bjlm}\footnote{We thank Matthias Wilhelm \& Matthew von Hippel for discussions regarding this.}.
+With this identification, one can obtain the Hodge structure and Euler characteristic that characterize the Calabi-Yau manifold. {After establishing this interesting connection, we proceed to bring the epsilon-factorized differential equation system into a dlog-form, and express our results for the master integrals in terms of Chen's iterated integrals with dlog one-form kernels.
+Even though from a mathematical point of view, it might be possible to obtain a representation {of these iterated integrals} in terms of elliptic multiple polylogarithms (eMPLs)~\citep{Duhr:2021fhk} with such kernels, we would like to keep this discussion for the future and proceed keeping the phenomenological applications of our results in mind.
+More details on one-forms and {the} motivation behind using iterated integrals over dlog one-forms for phenomenological applications {are} provided in the following section.}